Backflow Prevention & Cross Connection Control

 How Does Backflow Take Place?

 There are two types of backflow conditions back pressure and back-siphonage.
 The first is a back pressure that occurs when the pressure in the consumer's line is greater than the pressure in the public water system's supply line.
-Examples, when using well water, gray water, and rain water pump to irrigate and being dually connected to the public water supply: pumping at a higher pressure creates backflow pressure, possibly pumping into the public supply.
+Examples, when using well water, gray water, and rainwater pump to irrigate and being dually connected to the public water supply: pumping at a higher pressure creates backflow pressure, possibly pumping into the public supply.
 The second is a back siphonage.
-This occurs when the pressure in the public water system drops and backflow occurs, causing water to flow backwards in a reverse direction or back siphonage condition.
+This occurs when the pressure in the public water system drops and backflow occurs, causing water to flow backward in a reverse direction or back siphonage condition.
 The backflow device is designed to prevent and protect our water system from both of these conditions.

 Prevention of backflow is critical to a water utility because of the potential for contamination of the water system.
 In the absence of backflow prevention devices and assemblies, reversed water can be drawn back into the distribution system and it may be accessed by other users.